-If you would like to know when it is applicable to engage 4-wheel-drive and when it’s not, this article is for you.
-Also, we will discuss the risks involved in switching from 4H to 4Lo without stopping.
-This article also covers how to safely engage 4WD and what happens to the vehicle’s drivetrain and other components when you switch to 4H mode.
+If you would like to know when it is safe to engage 4-wheel-drive and when it’s not, this article is for you.
+We will discuss the risks involved when switching your 4WD from 4H to 4Lo and the proper procedure.
+This article also covers exactly what happens to the vehicle’s drivetrain and other components when you switch to 4H mode while driving.

-Let’s now look at when it’s absolutely safe to engage your 4WD and which surface conditions are compulsory to do so for a safer more controlled driving experience.
-Treacherous road surfaces like snowy roads, wet and icy surfaces, as well as soft loose sand amongst others, will be discussed in more detail.
+Let’s now look at when it’s safe to switch to 4WD while driving and which surface conditions are compulsory to do so for a safer more controlled driving experience.

-So before we can explain if its possible to switch to 4WD while driving and more importantly why it’s so crucial to avoid switching to 4WD in certain driving conditions, we need to take some time, to firstly, explain what actually happens to the vehicles drivetrain, gearbox, differentials and steering when you switch to 4WD.
+So before we can explain if it’s possible to switch to 4-Wheel Drive while driving and more importantly why it’s so crucial to avoid switching to 4WD in certain driving conditions, we need to take some time, to first, explain what actually happens to the vehicles drivetrain, gearbox, differentials and steering when you switch to 4WD.

 Let’s look at what happens to the drivetrain first.

 When using a part-time 4WD, driving in 2H mode is suitable for high-traction surfaces like city roads and highways to prevent drive-train issues.
 In this mode, power is evenly distributed between the rear wheels using an open rear differential.

 Switching to 4H connects the front and rear driveshafts, locking the drivetrain with a 50/50 torque split, restricting different speeds between driveshafts.

 In contrast, permanent 4WD remains in 4H mode but employs a component like a viscous coupling in the center differential, allowing varied speeds between the front and rear driveshafts during turns.
 This prevents drivetrain issues and enables safe turning on high-traction surfaces.